clandrew/sirtet/README.md

 Numerical key 2 - Toggle the camera type between 'typical Tetris' and 'this Tetris' (debug build only)

 Upon Game Over, press any key to start again.

+## Build
+This program is organized as a UWP application, built for x86-64 based architectures running a Windows 10 operating system.
+2D graphics functionalities use Win2D.